-My husband and I visited Mallorca several years ago and one of my favorite evenings was when we rented bikes and found this little hole in the wall place that overlooked the ocean.
+My husband and I visited Mallorca in the late 1990s and one of my favorite evenings was when we rented bikes and found this little hole in the wall place that overlooked the ocean.
 We sat outside, drank Sangria and enjoyed Paella for the first time.

 I know some people can be intimidated by cooking seafood, but just use what you like and/or what is fresh at your store.
 For instance, I generally use crawfish when I make Paella, but they weren’t available this time around.
 Also, peas are a common staple in Paella, but because they aren’t paleo-friendly, I chopped up asparagus to mimic the color and texture of the peas.